nickfargo/state/src/state.coffee.md

 determined for event callbacks that are state-bound functions.
 This `context` will be either `this` or an *epistate* that inherits events from `this`.

-Normal, unbound callbacks are invoked in the conventional context of `@owner`.
+Normal, unbound callbacks are invoked in the context of `this.owner` as usual.

 *Alias:* **trigger**